octopus-sensing/octopus-sensing/docs/tutorial.md

 device_coordinator.terminate()
 ```

 By running this code based on the `saving_mode` option that we passed when creating the sensor instance, the recorded file/s will be different.
-The default value of saving mode for OpenBCI is continuous.
+The default value of saving mode for Shimmer3 is continuous.
 It means if we have several stimuli, all data will be recorded in one file.
-The name of the recorded file will be `OpenBCI_sensor-{experiment_id}.csv` and will be saved in `output/eeg` path.
-In this file, OpenBCI data samples have been recorded from when it initialized to when it received the terminate message.
+The name of the recorded file will be `Shimmer3_sensor-{experiment_id}.csv` and will be saved in `output/eeg` path.
+In this file, Shimmer3 data samples have been recorded from when it initialized to when it received the terminate message.
 The last column of data is the trigger column, which shows in what sample and time the device has received the start and stop triggers (pressing the button and 5 seconds after that).
 If we change the saving mode to separate (`SavingModeEnum.SEPARATED_SAVING_MODE`), it will record one file for each stimulus (For this example, one file), and the name of stimuli will appear in the file name.

 #### Troubleshooting
-Keep in your mind, before running the code, connect the OpenBCI dongle to the system and turn on the openBci board.
-If after running the code, it raised an error that the OpenBCI port is busy, stop running, free up the port (sometimes reseting OpenBCI board or reattaching OpenBCI dongle) and then run the program again.
+Keep in your mind, before running the code, turn on the Shimmer3 sensor and pair bluetooth and the serial port.
+(Shimmer password: 1234)

+For example in linux you can do it as follow:
+1- hcitool scan   //It shows the macaddress of device. for shimmer it is 00:06:66:F0:95:95
+2- vim /etc/bluetooth/rfcomm.conf write the below line in it:
+rfcomm0{ bind no; device 00:06:66:F0:95:95; channel 1; comment "serial port" }
+3- sudo rfcomm connect rfcomm0 00:06:66:F0:95:95 // This is for reading bluetooth data from a serial port

 ### Adding more sensors and synchronize data collection
 To add each sensor, we should first create an instance and then add it to the device coordinator device list.
 The device coordinator will manage synchronous data recording by sending some markers to all devices in its device_list.